Eduardo-95-DS/Insiders-clustering/README.md

 ## **7.1 Business questions**

-- Who are eligible to participate in the Insiders program?
+**- Who are eligible to participate in the Insiders program?**

 For the full list of Insiders, see the insiders.csv or the dashboard.

-- How many customers will be part of the group?
+**- How many customers will be part of the group?**

 550 (9.66% of the total)

-- What are the main characteristics of these customers?
+**- What are the main characteristics of these customers?**

-  Number of customers : 550, 9.66 % of all the customers
+  Number of customers : 550 (9.66 % of all the customers)
   Average revenue : $ 10,280.14
   Average recency : 44
   Average number of products purchased : 367
   Average purchase frequency : 0.21/day

-- What is the percentage of revenue contribution from Insiders?
+**- What is the percentage of revenue contribution from Insiders?**

 56.39%

-- What is this group's billing expectation for the coming months?
+**- What is this group's billing expectation for the coming months?**

 For this question another machine learning project implementing time series algorithm it's gonna be needed.

-- What are the conditions for a person to be eligible for Insiders?
+**- What are the conditions for a person to be eligible for Insiders?**

 Customers which get inside the confidence interval values of the current Insiders group for the features: gross revenue (between $7828 and $12732) and/or items (4547-7272) and/or products (305-429), are very likely to be eligible for the Insiders group.

-- What are the conditions for a person to be removed from Insiders?
+**- What are the conditions for a person to be removed from Insiders?**

 Current Insiders which are below the bottom range of the confidence interval of the above mentioned features are in risk of being realocated to another cluster in the next algorithm retraining during the production stage.

-- What is the guarantee that the Insiders program is better than the rest of the base?
+**- What is the guarantee that the Insiders program is better than the rest of the base?**

-The Insiders program was created focusing on the gross revenue feature (which as the target variable of the random forest model), therefore customers in this group are the most lucrative for the company.
+The Insiders program was created focusing on the gross revenue feature (which as the target variable of the random forest model), therefore customers in this group are the most lucrative for the company, contributing to 56.39 % of the total revenue.

-- What actions can the marketing team take to increase revenue?
+**- What actions can the marketing team take to increase revenue?**